 CHM3014 - Advanced Inorganic Chemistry

 Land management practices used today have varying impacts on soils, water and atmospheric emissions.
 Alongside my PhD work on carbon cycles, I'm interested in both the quantification of these environmental externalities and how these can be communicated to consumers in order to make informed choices.
 With improvements in lab techniques and automated data collection there is scope for consumers to be able to value food at the real cost that includes all social and environmental impacts.

 Peatlands Carbon Cycling

 My PhD relates to methane recycling in naturally wet conditions and re-wetted peatland systems as part of the Mires Project with SWW on Dartmoor National Park.
 We are interested in bacterial methane exchange and the carbon uptake by Sphagnum moss.
-It is unclear how natural processes recover over time and if geoengineering could reduce emissions and alter the sources of the carbon sequestered in peat.
+We aim to provide clarity on how natural processes recover over time and how land management practices could alter the emission/sequestration dynamics in peatlands.